 Purchase the necessary equipment and materials

 This is where WE come into play.
 As already mentioned, using Heat Transferable Vinyl is a great way to start designing and customizing products.
-We are an authorized distributor of high quality materials from manufacturers including: Siser, Chemica, Specialty Materials, and FDC.
+We are an authorized distributor of high quality materials from manufacturers including: Siser, Chemica, Thermoflex (Specialty Materials), and FDC.
 Many of these materials can be be applied with a handheld iron, however; if you’re planning on starting a business we highly recommend investing in a heat press.
 This will not only save much time, but you will likely save costs in the long-run (you will reduce the risk of messing up and ruing vinyl).
 We have many Heat Presses for all your needs, including hat and mug presses, so check them out!
 Not to mention, we also carry Vinyl Cutters & Plotters.
 For you beginners, we have Starter Kits too, which include a vinyl cutter, material (vinyl), a cutting mat, and software to help you get started with creating designs!
-And finally, we have all the necessary Accessories you would ever need.
+And finally, we have all the necessary Heat Transfer Accessories you would ever need.
 If you have questions on what heat press or cutter is right for you, please never hesitate to contact us for help!